mikewillems/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-1. 'grep regX files_or_dirs' but defaults to current directory. (just reviewed grep, but still worth it)
+1. `grep regX files_or_dirs` but defaults to current directory. (just reviewed grep, but still worth it)
-2. if 'man _thing_' or 'help _thing_' doesn't work, '_thing_ --help' may be useful piping to send output multiple places by stacking the pipes.
+2. if `man _thing_` or `help _thing_` doesn't work, `_thing_ --help` may be useful piping to send output multiple places by stacking the pipes.
-3. 'export ENV-VAR-NAME=env-var-value'
+3. `export ENV-VAR-NAME=env-var-value`
-4. equivalently, '$env:ENV-VAR-NAME=env-var-value'
+4. equivalently, `$env:ENV-VAR-NAME=env-var-value`
-5. 'unset env-var-name'
+5. `unset env-var-name`
-6. '$env:MY_ENV_NAME' (redirect or pipe to editor or console) - shows content (if any) of that env var
+6. `$env:MY_ENV_NAME` (redirect or pipe to editor or console) - shows content (if any) of that env var
-7. 'get-childitem Env:'   shows all the environment variables defined (unless filtered by grep, e.g.)
+7. `get-childitem Env:`   shows all the environment variables defined (unless filtered by grep, e.g.)
-8. '(set -o posix ; set )' _pipe or redirect output_    shows all terminal but NOT environmental (i.e. non-exported variables).
+8. `(set -o posix ; set )` _pipe or redirect output_    shows all terminal but NOT environmental (i.e. non-exported variables).
-9. 'export -n ENV-VAR-NAME'   demotes ENV-VAR-NAME to a shell variable.
+9. `export -n ENV-VAR-NAME`   demotes ENV-VAR-NAME to a shell variable.
-10. '_some-command_ > /dev/null 2>&1 &'    can't not throw this in here as a reminder: runs some-command in the background, silencing all output by redirecting to devnull.
+10. `_some-command_ > /dev/null 2>&1 &`    can't not throw this in here as a reminder: runs some-command in the background, silencing all output by redirecting to devnull.
 I used to bash alias 'bkg' to do this appendix for when I want to open a program from the terminal, but now most linux flavors allow you to MOD- and start typing program names, which is usually faster.

 ---